 With over 19 years of experience in diversity and inclusion strategy, her thorough understanding of D&I in the workplace, the region, and globally, are an avenue to lead the way and reinforce strong connections to drive strategies to support Ford’s aspiration to be the worlds most trusted company and the most inclusive and diverse enterprise globally.
 Ms. Berry is responsible for fostering an environment where all members of the Ford enterprise feel a sense of belonging grounded in respect, value, and our Ford Truths.

 Yan Dow Supplier Development Professional

 Yan Dow has 26 years of successful working experience in research & development, manufacturing and quality.
+For the past 15 years she has held various leadership positions guiding and developing professional global teams to achieve operational excellence.
 She was born in China.
 Starting with an Electrical Engineering degree she began her career path as a procurement manager with Motorola in Tianjin.
 While building direct experience in the field she moved to USA and added dimensional knowledge with two Master’s degrees in Industrial Engineering and IT management.

 Leslie Eisenbrenner President, Eisbrenner Presence Coaching

 Lauren Eisbrenner has been in the business of communications for more than 35 years, most recently as Executive VP and COO of Eisbrenner Public Relations, a B2B PR firm serving primarily the automotive supplier industry.
 Prior to joining Eisbrenner Public Relations, Lauren was vice-president with pmh Caramanning, a channel marketing firm specializing in dealer incentive and recognition programs.